-Appropriate capital IT project expenditures include systems developed for internal use, whether built by agency personnel or contracted through a third-party, that have a useful life of five or more years.
+Appropriate capital IT project expenditures include systems developed for internal use, that have a useful life of five or more years.
 Capital IT expenditures include off-the-shelf software, provided it was tailored or customized to a specific agency function or purpose.
 Likewise, it includes related hardware, such as computers, servers, peripherals, and network equipment.
-Agencies should consider an IT project as a potential capital expenditure only when the cost of application development is at least \$1 million.
+Agencies should consider an IT project as a potential capital expenditure only when the cost of application development is at least \$10 million.